madajee/demo-mcp-server-client-implementation/README.md

 3. Try with utterance: How is the weather in Chicago.
 It should call a get-weather tool listed in the MCP server.

+4. Try with utterance: Get the user.
+It should call a get-user tool listed in the MCP server.